SpicyBananaUI/StableDiffusionDestopApp/README.md

 Models should be placed in /backend/models/\[modelname\] They can easily be installed in a central location via the [Stability Matrix](https://github.com/LykosAI/StabilityMatrix) project

+An example model can also easily be downloaded from [Hugging Face](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/sd_xl_base_1.0.safetensors)

 ## GPU Acceleration Setup (Optional)

 The setup scripts attempt to install a (much faster) CUDA-compiled version of torch.
 If they are unsuccessful, try the following: